gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 ## Markov constraints

 The ordering heuristics of vertex degree, color frequency, and centrality don't actually reduce the total search space.
 They just increase the probability that we find a solution earlier in our search.
-What, if anything, can we do to actually reduce the search space? (and thus decrease our worst case search time)
+What can we do to actually reduce the search space? (and thus decrease our worst case search time)

 First, it helps to notice that a contraction is a pretty local operation.
 If you pay attention to just the edges of the graph, you'll notice that edges outside of second-degree neighbors of the contracted vertex are unaffected by the contraction.

 <!-- [todo: add a dotted line around the degree two neighborhood, show a contraction going in and out] -->

-<strong>Inside this second degree neighborhood the ordering of contractions is important, but outside of it the ordering is arbitrary.</strong>
+This is a big finding!<sup id="fnref:fn2"><a href="#fn:fn2">[2]</a></sup> Inside this second degree neighborhood the ordering of contractions is important, but outside of it the ordering is arbitrary.
+Up to this point we've been wasting time computing many equivalent solutions.

-If two contractions are conditionally independent then we've been double-counting potential solutions.
-For example, if you contracted vertices in the order [1, 2, 3, 4] and 2 and 3 were independent, then you could have also contracted them in the order [1, 3, 2, 4] and gotten the same result.
-So we can skip one of those branches of the search tree.
+Let's resolve our double-counting and <strong>only consider candidate vertices in the degree two neighborhood of the last contracted vertex</strong>.
+By doing this we greatly decrease the width of the search tree for sparse enough graphs.

 > As an aside, I like to think of this boundary as a [Markov blanket](https://en.wikipedia.org/wiki/Markov_blanket).
 Vertices in the graph are represented as variables in a probabilistic graphical model.

-This is a big finding!<sup id="fnref:fn2"><a href="#fn:fn2">[2]</a> If we only consider candidate vertices in the degree two neighborhood of the last contracted vertex, we greatly decrease the width of the search tree for sparse enough graphs.
-Empirically this improves search performance significantly on planar graphs.
+Vertices with non-overlapping neighborhoods are conditionally independent.

 ```python
 def iter_markov_blanket(G: nx.Graph, node: str) -> Iterator[str]: